github/codeql/change-notes/1.20/analysis-python.md

  > Changes that affect alerts in many files or from many queries
 > For example, changes to file classification

+The constants `MULTILINE` and `VERBOSE` in `re` module, are now understood for Python 3.6 and upward.
+Removes false positives seen when using Python 3.6, but not when using earlier versions.

  ## New queries

  | **Query**                   | **Tags**  | **Purpose**                                                        |